 The purpose of a retainer is to prevent teeth from shifting back to their original positions once braces are removed or the primary phase of orthodontic treatment is complete.
 Depending on your specific treatment plan, you may be instructed to wear your retainers most hours of the day, or perhaps only when you sleep.
 Hamer and Glassick Orthodontics recommends retention for all our orthodontic patients, and Drs.
 Hamer and Glassick will design a treatment plan for you based on your orthodontic treatment and lifestyle.

 Benefits of Retainers

 There are a few different retainer options that your orthodontist may want to discuss with you.
-Metal retainers are quite common and generally feature a few thin wires and brackets that fit over one tooth in each quadrant of your mouth.
-These can be easily removed as needed, but are typically quite noticeable when being worn (though certainly not as much as metal braces).
+Metal retainers are quite common and generally feature a thin wire that fits over your teeth in each quadrant of your mouth.
+These can be easily removed as needed for cleaning and eating, following the orthodontist’s guidelines.

 Caring for Retainers

 If you end up with clear plastic retainers, taking proper care of them is a must.
 Otherwise, you could end up with unsightly discoloration and stains that can make your retainers an eyesore or even unhygienic to wear.

 One of the best ways to keep your clear retainers clean and disinfected is to soak them daily in a cleaner such as Retainer Brite, denture cleaner, or any other cleaner recommended by your dentist.

 Traditional wired retainers can be cleaned by soaking in denture cleaner and then rinsing and brushing them.
 Proper cleaning will help to keep them odor, stain, and bacteria-free, which is important to keep your smile healthy while wearing retainers.